-Vitamins are often a vital part of people’s morning routine. when someone is lacking in a certain vitamin or nutrient, taking supplements is a great way to make up the difference.
+Vitamins are often a vital part of people’s morning routine.
+When someone is lacking in a certain vitamin or nutrient, taking supplements is a great way to make up the difference.
 It may not come as a surprise, but some women’s multivitamins are a little too one-size-fits-all.
 Black women tend to have specific dietary and nutritional needs, which generic brands tend to overlook.
 Both Latina and Black women tend to lack Vitamin D, but black women are more likely than Latina women to lack iron.
-Over the counter women’s vitamins follow guidelines set by the FDA, but these guidelines often fail to take into account that nutritional needs can vary depending upon age and race.
+Over-the-counter women’s vitamins follow guidelines set by the FDA.
+But these guidelines often fail to take into account that nutritional needs can vary depending upon age and race.
 BDO Next, a black fitness and nutrition resource, compiled a list of vitamins that black women often lack.
-These vitamins include magnesium, calcium, iron, folic acid and vitamin A, B, C, D, E and K.
+These vitamins include magnesium, calcium, iron, folic acid, and vitamins A, B, C, D, E, and K.